frc937/frc937.github.io/content/events/robotics-day.md

 ---
 Here are our Reach out activities going on right now!

-Robotics Day 2024 (Date to be determined)
+Robotics Day: October 2024 (Date to be determined)

 Middle School Presentation 2024 (Date to be determined)